Part 2: When Helping Hurts

 It was a difficult time, one of the hardest for me, personally.

-That conversation made me realize something that hurt me to the core: my worth had become tied to whether or not someone else saw value in what I was offering.
-I wasn’t just helping to serve, I was helping to be seen.
+That conversation revealed a truth to me that would create a turning point in my life.
+My worth had become tied to the value other's placed on what I was offering.
+I was helping to be seen.
 To be validated.
 And when that validation didn’t come, it felt like a rejection of me.

-The kind of helping that drains us isn’t really about service, it’s about survival.
-It’s about trying to earn love, respect, value, or purpose through our usefulness.
+The kind of helping that drains us is more about survival than purpose.
+It happens when we are trying to earn love, respect, value, or purpose through our usefulness.
 And that kind of helping hurts, especially when we don’t get the response we’re hoping for.

 There’s a difference between being needed and being known.